rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

         score = 20.0;
     }

-We can also use override file, for example, let's redefine actions and set more restrictive `reject` score.
-For these purposes, we create `etc/rspamd/override.d/metrics.conf` with the following content:
+We can also use an override file.
+For example, let's redefine actions and set a more restrictive `reject` score.
+To do this, we create `etc/rspamd/override.d/metrics.conf` with the following content:

     actions {
       reject = 150;